ying-teaching/python/5-functions/module.md

 Python allows you to rename a function using the `as` keyword in importing.
 For example: `from circle import area as calcuate_area`.
 Then you can use the renamed function name.

+A wildcard syntax `from circle import *` allows you to use all functions defined in the `circle` module directly without the `circle.` prefix.
+Be careful because it may import too many functions.
+It is not recommended.

 ```python
 # main.py
 from circle import area as calcuate_area